enriquepacis/blair_research_group/higher_education.md

 **Put me to the test.** Think about why you are in your profession.
 How did you get into that field?
 What influence did adult role models have in your life?
 Think about your family and friends.
 Have you seen children follow in the footsteps of their parents and adult friends?

+Personally, growing up, I never knew any stock brokers or investment bankers, so pursuing a career in fields like this never crossed my mind.
+On the other hand, I did have exposure to a scientist, for whom I worked as high school student; and I knew an electrical engineer.
+Is it surprising that I ended up getting a Ph.D. in electrical engineering, and I don't work on Wall Street?

+In light of this, I recommend giving children exposure to a wide array of professionals from many different backgrounds.

 ## Education
 Take pride, ownership, and play an active role educating your children. **Consider educating your children as *your responsibility*, not the responsibility of your state or your nation.**  This can take many forms, from being a well-informed parent to being their educators themselves.
 I note that some of the sharpest students I've ever worked with were home-schooled.